ByteMeDirk/turbo-stream/SECURITY.md

 ## Reporting a Vulnerability

-Please contact the codeowners for any fulnerabilities detected.
+Please contact the codeowners for any vulnerabilities detected.